HeyStenson/WDI-Project-1/README.md

 ## Done

+* Sprint 7.1
+Play game with win logic

 * Sprint 7:
 When game started users take turn to play, could not get prototype methods to work when sent back and forth over socket.io so using functions at the moment

 * Sprint 6:
-User can create a game, other users can join and a private link is established between the two.
+User can create a game, other users can join and a private link is established between the two

 * Sprint 5
 Add Tick Tack Toe to index.html